 To achieve these goals you need to convert these long-term plans to important specific tasks.
 Deadlines play a significant role in achieving tasks.
-Therefore, you need to implement this 52-week year plan or assign someone to do the related work and assign the time for them to do it.
+Therefore, you need to implement this 52-week year plan or use mind mapping software to do the related work and assign the time to do it accordingly.

-Moreover, do not ignore associated activities like promote your business accounts, create a series of individual consultations, write for the media, take part in webinars, etc.
+Moreover, do not ignore associated activities like promoting your business accounts, creating a series of individual consultations, writing for the media, taking part in webinars, etc.

 3. Allocate Time for Promotion and Self-Awareness

 When you work on multiple projects and don’t have any other plans you risk having no personal or professional growth.
 It’s a vicious circle that ends up in increased stress levels, procrastination, burnout, and zero productivity.

 So when you are managing work time remember the following points:

 - Divide your client project work into stages and control points